Invest In What Matters Most

 We Are Here To Help

-Our office is centrally located in the Wilbur Cross Building of the Storrs Main Campus and our team of Financial Aid staff is accessible to you to answer any questions.
+Our office is centrally located in the Wilbur Cross Building of the Storrs Main Campus and the One Stop Student Services staff is accessible to you to answer any questions.
 We encourage students and their families to use the tools and resources on this website to learn more about the financial aid process at UConn.

 Understand Your Aid Offer

 Financial aid is available to help with all the costs of your education, above and beyond tuition.
 Students and their families can view and manage current and previous financial aid offers on the Student Administration System.
-The Student Administration System provides users with a portal to their financial aid status, and enables users to review their financial aid details, accept or decline their financial aid offers, and enter aid from other sources.
+The Student Administration System provides users with a portal to their financial aid status, and enables users to review their financial aid details, and accept or decline their financial aid offers.

 What’s New?